 Hue was the old capital of Vietnam.
 It is famous for many traditions and old architecture like palaces and shrines from before the 20th century.
 Besides that, you will also get to enjoy the foods that are significantly different from the north and the south, sometimes a little spicier.

 Da Nang is an exciting city with many places to explore like the Marble Mountains, Son Tra Mountain, Non-Nuoc Beach, Ba Na Hills, and Dragon Bridge.
 This booming city is famous and developed thanks to its urban planning and tourism services.

 Hoi An is the most famous ancient town in Vietnam where you can see many old architects combining Western and Asian styles.
 You can also make a visit to traditional craft villages or try a particular service, ao dai tailor “express,” where you can make an order, design, and pick up your ao dai in only a couple of hours.

-Vung Tau is where you can make a nice day trip from Ho Chi Minh City to try seafood, bathing in sun and beach, hiking a mountain or just enjoy a nice day at the hot spring resort.
+Vung Tau is where you can make a nice day trip from Ho Chi Minh City to try seafood, bathing in the sun and beach, hike a mountain, or just enjoy a nice day at the hot spring resort.

 Con Dao Islands is where you can have wildlife and marine studies in the Con Dao National Park.
 This is also the place where many people were captured and tortured during the Vietnam War in the inhumane tiger cages in Con Dao Prison.

 Phu Quoc is another remote destination for island exploration lovers.
 Besides enjoying the beautiful clear water, and delicious seafood, and seeing the fishermen doing their daily work, you can also go to places that manufacture the delightful fish sauce.

 Summary of Asia Travel Information: Vietnam